amcc1996/symbeam/README.md

 ```
 make tests
 ```
-SymBeam uses [pytest-mpl](https://github.com/matplotlib/pytest-mpl) for comparing the benging plots between versions.
+SymBeam uses [pytest-mpl](https://github.com/matplotlib/pytest-mpl) for comparing the bending plots between versions.
 By evoking `make tests`, pytest will be called with the appropriate command-line tool and directory settings.
-The reference images are stored in [tests/baseline[(tests/baseline).
+The reference images are stored in [tests/baseline](tests/baseline).
 If there image comparison fails, the baseline image is written to [tests/results](tests/results), together with the (failing) image produced my the current version and the respective difference.

 The coverage reports can be generated with
 ```